netcinematics/ALPHABITZ_AI_V2/MARKDOWN/AXI_AI_ALPHABITZ_V4.md

 This is done by many clever, elegant, and creative syntax enhancements.

-Enhancements designed for the first time to optimize AI, and also human comprehension of complex concepts.
+Enhancements designed for the first time to optimize AI, but also for easy human comprehension of "Actual_Reality".

+> This world needs ALPHABITZ!

 ___